ibm-cloud-docs/hs-crypto/uko-delete-template.md

 # Deleting key templates
 {: #delete-template}

-You can delete your key templates in {{site.data.keyword.uko_full_notm}} with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}} API.
+You can delete your key templates in {{site.data.keyword.uko_full_notm}} with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}}.
 After you delete the key template, you can no longer create managed keys based on this key template.
 {: shortdesc}